mblayman/mattlayman.com/content/understand-django/2020-12-16-middleware-do-you-go.md

     based on the presence
     of various hook methods.
     We'll discuss those hooks later in this article.
+{{< /web >}}
+{{< book >}}
+* The method handles synchronous and asynchronous middleware.
+    As Django increases its support
+    of async development,
+    the internals of Django need to manage the differences.
+    `load_middleware` makes some alterations
+    depending on what it can discover about a middleware class.
+* The method registers a middleware with certain *sets* of middleware based on the presence of various hook methods.
+    We'll discuss those hooks later in this chapter.
+{{< /book >}}

 That explains middleware's structure and how all the middleware interacts